European shares fall on Greek worries, Chinese growth concerns

 By Blaise Robinson

-Escalating violence in eastern Ukraine also rattled investors, with Germany's DAX falling 1.7 percent.
-Germany is seen as one of Europe's most exposed economies to Russia, which has been hit by western sanctions over its support of eastern Ukrainian separatists.
+Escalating violence in Eastern Ukraine also rattled investors, with the DAX falling 1.4 percent.
+Germany is seen as one of Europe's most exposed economies to Russia.

-Traders also cited a rating downgrade from JP Morgan strategists on the DAX, with the U.S. investment bank reducing its recommendation to 'neutral' from 'overweight', citing among other things the German benchmark's recent strong outperformance.
+JP Morgan strategists downgraded their recommendation on the DAX to 'neutral' from 'overweight' on Monday, citing among other things the German benchmark's recent strong outperformance.

-Along with Germany and Greece, southern European markets also featured among the biggest losers, with Madrid's IBEX down 2 percent and Milan's MIB down 1.9 percent as investors worried Greece's popular anti-austerity movement could spread to Spain and Italy.
+Along with Germany and Greece, Southern European markets also featured among the biggest losers, with Spain's IBEX down 1.5 percent and Italy's MIB down 1.7 percent.

-In his first major speech to parliament on Sunday, Greek Prime Minister Tsipras laid out plans to dismantle Greece's austerity programme, setting himself on a collision course with his European partners.
+In his first major speech to parliament on Sunday, Tsipras laid out plans to dismantle Greece's austerity programme, setting himself on a collision course with his European partners.

 "This is brinkmanship.
 In the end, everybody will probably be sensible but there's a risk of a policy mistake.
 Part of the problem is both sides feel emboldened," said Ilan Solot, strategist at Brown Brothers Harriman.

-Worries over China's economy also weighed.
+Worries over China's economy also weighed on Monday.
 Data showed its exports fell 3.3 percent in January while imports tumbled 19.9 percent, far worse than analysts had expected.

-Bucking the trend on Monday, shares in Austria's Erste Bank rose 2.8 percent.
-Hungary's government and the European Bank for Reconstruction and Development (EBRD) will take stakes in Erste Bank's local unit, Hungarian Prime Minister Viktor Orban told a news conference on Monday.

-Despite Monday's losses, the FTSEurofirst 300 is up about 8.2 percent in 2015, boosted by expectations the European Central Bank's quantitative easing programme will revive economic recovery and corporate earnings will bounce.
+"Markets are running the risk that the recent positive sentiment derived from the (ECB) QE announcement will fade more and more into the background," said Markus Huber, senior analyst at Peregrine & Black.

 May 11 The following bids, mergers, acquisitions and disposals were reported by 2000 GMT on Thursday: